 - LIGHTENING ROD.
 So what’s also really awesome about the cabana’s here is that they’re equipped with lightening rods.
 Should you encounter one of those famous Florida afternoon thunderstorms, you can remain safely in your cabana and wait it out.

 - CONS.
 The only con for me was the flooring.
 It was sand, which attracted a lot of ants.
 The Polor Patios at Blizzard Beach (which I’ll detail below) are built on wooden platforms, and didn’t have this issue.

-So let’s head over to Blizzard Beach and take a look at their cabana’s!
+So let’s head over to Blizzard Beach and take a look at their cabanas!

 Like the Beach Comber Shacks (Typhoon Lagoon), Blizzard Beach’s version (called Polar Patio), can fit up to six people and are scattered throughout the park.
-Cost is the same, depending on the time of year, and the main difference between them are the structures themselves.
+Cost is the same, depending on the time of year, and the main difference between the two are the structures themselves.
 Beach Comber Shacks (Typhoon Lagoon) are actual roofed structures.
 Polar Patios are large decks with big umbrella’s and chairs (hence the name polar PATIO).
 The privacy is still there (actually, we thought our Polar Patio was MORE private than our Beach Comber Shack), but there’s no lightening rod.